hitheeshchowdary/Movie-OTT-using-ReactJS/README.md

-#Ater importing these files , in the terminal run this command: npm install and then npm start
+#After importing these files , in the terminal run these commands: npm install and then npm start

 # Getting Started with Create React App